dofdev/backdev/README.md

 # backdev

-put off name schemes in the way of it inhibitting forward progress *getting a clearer idea for how to express the idea is fine
+Design Principle(s)
+  Simple Foundational Systems that handle the bulk of the problem
+    but leave room for the company to be adaptive Lives Beyond You

 ~~setup a git~~
 ~~refactor to Monolith~~